-Section 118 of the Act.
-Residence cards for foreign nationals with a right of residence under section 114 who are not EEA nationals
+Section 118 of the Act Residence cards for foreign nationals with right of residence under section 114 who are not EEA nationals submitted within three months after entry.

-Section 19-23 Residence cards for family members who are not EEA nationals

-An application for a residence card under section 118 of the Act shall be submitted through a Norwegian foreign service mission to the police in the district in which the applicant is habitually resident or to a Service Centre for Foreign Workers.
-The application shall be submitted within three months after entry.
 The applicant shall immediately receive a receipt confirming that a complete application has been submitted.
-Foreign nationals whose application is being processed shall give written notice to the police of any change of address during the processing of the application.
 The Directorate of Immigration will establish further guidelines.

+Section 19-23 Residence cards for family members who are not EEA nationalsAn application for a residence card under section 118 of the Act shall be submitted through a Norwegian foreign service mission, to the police in the district in which the applicant is habitually resident or to a Service Centre for Foreign Workers.
+The application shall be

-When there is no doubt as to whether the conditions are met, the police may grant an application for a residence card.
+Where there is no doubt as to whether the conditions are met, the police may grant an application for a residence card.
 In other cases, the Directorate of Immigration decides whether a residence card shall be issued.